stravos97/java-documentation-notes/Nish Lessons - Q&A's/SpringBoot/Architecture complex overview - day 1.md

 ### What Happens During Request Processing

-1. **Application Initialization**
+#### Application Initialization
 - Spring Boot sets up the entire application context
 - Database connection is established
 - Repository implementations are generated

-2. **Bean Retrieval**
+#### Bean Retrieval
 - You request the repository from the context
 - Spring provides the runtime-generated implementation

-3. **Data Retrieval**
+#### Data Retrieval
 - When calling `findAll()`, Spring:
   - Gets a connection from the pool
   - Generates and executes the SQL query
   - Maps results to entity objects
 - Returns the list of customers

-4. **Result Handling**
+#### Result Handling
 - Your application receives fully populated Customer objects
 - You can work with them as regular Java objects
 - No manual SQL or result set handling is needed

 > [!TIP] Understanding the Flow
 > The beauty of Spring Data JPA is that you only need to define the repository interface.
 All the database interaction code is generated at runtime based on your entity structure and method names.

+---

-## ## Complete Application Architecture
+## Complete Application Architecture

 This diagram shows the full architecture of your Northwind application with all components.